 - Differences in screen sizes and resolutions must also be considered, which is why responsive design should be a mandatory part of any development project.

 How Visual Regression Testing Works?

 Visual tests generate, analyze, and compare browser snapshots to detect if any pixels have changed.
-These pixel differences are called visual diffs (sometimes called perceptual diffs, pdiffs, CSS diffs, UI diffs).
+These pixel differences are called visual diffs (sometimes called perceptual diffs, pdiffs, CSS diffs, and UI diffs).

 For visual testing, one needs –